Marcelo Casas

 Juan Marcelo Casas Chamorro (born 14 April 1992) commonly referred to as Marcelo Casas is a Paraguayan-Spanish footballer who currently plays for Guaraní F.B.C. in the Paraguayan Division Intermedia.

+In 2009, Casas joined the Panathinaikos Academy aged 17, playing for the club’s under-21 Golden Team in the Superleague Greece Youth Leagues, and was promoted to the Panathinaikos B team and first-team squad from the 2010–11 season under the works of Jesualdo Ferreira, until departing the club at the termination of the 2014-15 season.